ocramz/talks/topic_models_Dec_2018/slides.md

 # Outline

-A review of three landmark methods from the topic modeling literature
+An overview of three landmark methods from the topic modeling literature

 - LSI
 - pLSI